Gaussian beam: Power through an aperture

-The limit can be evaluated using L'Hôpital's rule:

 Complex beam parameter

 The spot size and curvature of a Gaussian beam as a function of z along the beam can also be encoded in the complex beam parameter q(z) given by:

-Introducing this complication leads to a simplification of the Gaussian beam field equation as shown below.
-It can be seen that the reciprocal of q(z) contains the wavefront curvature and relative on-axis intensity in its real and imaginary parts, respectively:
+The reciprocal of q(z) contains the wavefront curvature and relative on-axis intensity in its real and imaginary parts, respectively:

 The complex beam parameter simplifies the mathematical analysis of Gaussian beam propagation, and especially in the analysis of optical resonator cavities using ray transfer matrices.

 Then using this form, the earlier equation for the electric (or magnetic) field is greatly simplified.
 If we call u the relative field strength of an elliptical Gaussian beam (with the elliptical axes in the x and y directions) then it can be separated in x and y according to: